 I kept coming back to that simple phrase.
 John was a million other things.
 Those people we love with substance use disorders are a million other things.
 Those we’ve lost to substance use disorders, they were a million other things.

 On Instagram (or anywhere else on social), share these by using the hashtag #amillionotherthings.
-And if you want to help people know why you are sharing and encourage them to share, you can also include this image with your post.
+And if you want to help people know why you are sharing and encourage them to share, you can also include the image at the bottom of this article.

 So please join us in raising awareness about addiction, raising awareness about overdose, and honoring and remembering our loved ones for a million other things.
 Please help us spread the word about our #amillionotherthings effort.
 As always, subscribed to receive our weekly newsletter with new posts and podcasts.